thestretivibity/blueDimond/README.md

 DONE!

+## Testing

+hit `npm test -- --coverage`

 ### Some limitations

-This app was build for the purpose of demonstration and may contain some bugs, feel free to reporst them.
+- This app was build for the purpose of demonstration and may contain some bugs, feel free to reporst them.
-I'm using a free Key from NYT so there's a quota per day and it might affect the fast infinite scroll.
+- I'm using a free Key from NYT so there's a quota per day and it might affect the fast infinite scroll.
+- The Server needs a listerner to registred changes, so a SignUp data save needs a server reboot!